-- Ability to clearly and proficiently communicate with people of all ages, while maintaining an energetic and positive attitude.
+- Must be able to clearly and proficiently communicate with people of all ages, while maintaining an energetic and positive attitude.

-- Ability to read and write English, and follow verbal and written instructions.
+- Must be able to understand English, and follow verbal and written instructions.

-- Minimum of three (3) years in similar position, with retirement living or home-care background preferable.
+- Minimum of (1) year in similar position, with preferable retirement living or home-care background.

-- Ability to work flexible hours including weekends and evenings.
+- Ability to work flexible hours including weekends, evenings, rotating shifts, and occasional overtime.

 - Must be criminally cleared by DOJ and FBI via the Live-Scan process prior to initial presence in the facility.